 Making moves in Atlanta, back-and-forth scrambler – Nas, If I Ruled The World

 In March, my family and I moved from NE Wisconsin to Atlanta.
-I went to school in Atlanta (Morehouse), lived here for twelve years, my friends used to come with me when I was visiting so we could make a weedend of it.
+I went to school in Atlanta (Morehouse), lived here for twelve years, my friends used to come with me when I was visiting so we could make a weekend of it.
 They stayed at hotels like the Holiday Inn Express Atlanta hotel.
 In some ways, Atlanta is more like home than my hometown, NYC.
 The last time I went there, a friend of mine told me about vacation rentals in atlanta which I’d imagine anyone would be interested in having for their vacation time, however, it wasn’t for me back then.

 There is also a thriving tech startup ecosystem here with a community of people keen to support snotty little companies like mine.
 Bottom line, there is lots of opportunity in Atlanta.
 And when you combine hustle (which I got in spades) and opportunity, magical things can happen.
 Fertile grounds to tap into the housing market, maybe even with an eye towards property rental!